mihailgmihaylov/kubernetes-the-hard-way/docs/04-certificate-authority.md

 ```

 > The Kubernetes API server is automatically assigned the `kubernetes` internal dns name, which will be linked to the first IP address (`10.32.0.1`) from the address range (`10.32.0.0/24`) reserved for internal cluster services during the [control plane bootstrapping](08-bootstrapping-kubernetes-controllers.md#configure-the-kubernetes-api-server) lab.

+For Vagrant:
+> The Kubernetes API server is automatically assigned the `kubernetes` internal dns name, which will be linked to the first IP address (`10.198.0.1`) from the address range (`10.198.0.0/24`) reserved for internal cluster services during the [control plane bootstrapping](08-bootstrapping-kubernetes-controllers.md#configure-the-kubernetes-api-server) lab.

 Results: